 - Once a report of prohibited conduct is received, ACC will respond promptly and investigate the report in a fair and impartial manner.
 Every Complainant and Respondent is entitled to due process, and ACC will handle reports of prohibited conduct consistently with procedural guidelines developed to ensure prompt and equitable resolution of such reports.
 Therefore, the College’s investigation will include interviews with all relevant persons including the complainant, the Respondent, and other potential witnesses.
 The results of the investigation will determine the appropriate course of action.
 ACC will take steps to prevent recurrence of any prohibited conduct and to correct its discriminatory effects on the complainant and others, if appropriate.

-- The Title IX Compliance Officer shall coordinate with the appropriate Dean, and together they shall appoint an investigator.
+- the ACC District Title IX Coordinator shall coordinate with the appropriate Dean, and together they shall appoint an investigator.
 All investigators shall have appropriate and ongoing training, at least annually, regarding issues related to domestic violence, dating violence, sexual assault, sexual misconduct and stalking, as well as, on how to conduct an investigation that protects the safety of complainants and promotes accountability.
 ACC shall ensure that all disciplinary proceedings, including investigations, final actions, and appeals, shall be administered by officials who do not have a conflict of interest or bias for or against the Complainant or Respondent.